-Grievances received by phone, mail, email or fax that cannot be acknowledged and resolved by Provider Service are handled by the Grievances and Appeals department for investigation and resolution.
+Grievances received by phone, mail, email or fax that cannot be acknowledged and resolved by Provider Service are handled by the Grievances department for investigation and resolution.

 Within seven calendar days of getting your grievance by phone or in writing, we will send you a letter letting you know we got it.
-Within 90 calendar days, we will send you a letter that tells you what we've done to resolve your grievance.